-4.1.a.5.
+4.1.a.4.
 Within eighteen (18) months following the date established by U.S. EPA's failure to timely promulgate a standard in accordance with the requirements of §112(e) of the Clean Air Act, the owner or operator of a major source subject to this paragraph shall file an application for a permit.
 If the owner or operator of a source has submitted a timely and complete application for a permit required by section 4, any failure to have a permit shall not be a violation of the requirements of this rule, unless the delay in final action is due to the failure of the applicant to timely submit information required or requested by the Secretary to process the application on forms to be made available by the Secretary.

 4.1.b.
 Complete application. -- To be deemed complete, an application must provide all information required pursuant to subsection 4.3, except that applications for permit revision need supply such information only if it is related to the proposed change.
 Information required under subsection 4.3 must be sufficient for the Secretary to evaluate the subject source and its application and to determine all applicable requirements.
 A responsible official shall certify the submitted information consistent with subsection 4.4.
 Unless the Secretary determines that an application is not complete within sixty (60) days of receipt of the application, such application shall be deemed to be complete, except in the case of minor permit modifications made pursuant to subsection 6.5.
 Any application which is timely submitted and subsequently determined to be complete within the initial sixty (60) day completeness review period by the Secretary shall be deemed to be complete on the date that it was filed.
-If, during processing an application that has been determined or deemed to be complete, the Secretary determines that additional information is necessary to evaluate or take final action on that application, the Secretary may request such information in writing and set a reasonable deadline for a response.
-The source's ability to operate without a permit, as set forth in subsection 6.2, shall be in effect from the date the application is determined or deemed to be complete until the final permit is issued, provided that the applicant submits any requested additional information by the deadline specified by the Secretary.
+If, during processing an application is necessary to evaluate or take final action on that application, the Secretary may request such information in writing and set a reasonable deadline for a response.
+The source's ability to operate without a permit, as set forth in subsection 6.2, shall be in effect from the date the application is determined or deemed to be complete until the final permit is issued, provided that the application is determined or deemed to be complete that the application is determined or deemed to be complete from the date the application is determined or deemed to be complete from the date the application is determined or deemed to be complete from the date the application is determined or deemed to be complete from the date the application is determined or deemed to be complete until the final permit is issued, provided that the application is determined or deemed to be complete.